Division of Hematology

 Paul F. Bray, MD was the sixth Cardeza director from 2006 to 2016.
 Dr. Bray is a clinician-scientist with a focus on thrombosis and platelet biology.
 He is an internationally recognized leader in the molecular biology of platelets, their genomics and transcriptomics, and has been continuously funded by the NIH since 1986.
 In addition to patient care, Dr. Bray directed the Cardeza Special Coagulation Laboratory and was Associate Vice Chair of Research for the Department of Medicine.

-Steven E. McKenzie, MD, PhD directed Cardeza from 2000 to 2005, and has resumed the role as Cardeza's current director since 2016.
+Steven E. McKenzie, MD, PhD directed Cardeza from 2000 to 2005.
+He resumed the role as Cardeza's director again from 2016-2024, in addtion to co-directing the Cardeza Hemophilia Center and directing the Hereditary Anemias Program.
 An international expert in heparin-induced thrombocytopenia, Dr. McKenzie developed the only animal model of the disease – a model that has been used worldwide.
 Dr. McKenzie served as the University Vice President for Research from 2005-2012.
 During this time, Dr. McKenzie led the successful fundraising effort to renovate lab and office space in Jefferson Alumni Hall, enabling the current housing of the Cardeza Foundation for Hematologic Research.
-Currently, he continues to perform cutting-edge research and to co-direct the Cardeza Hemophilia Center and direct the Hereditary Anemias program.
+Currently, he continues to perform cutting-edge research.

 Selected Cardeza Accomplishments